Creating custom OAuth configurations

 Configuration:

 Use cases: When users can’t visit Auth-Email directly, or want a simpler login flow.
-Users enter a code on a separate device to authenticate.
+Users enter a code on a separate device or browser to authenticate.

 3. Client Credentials Grant